 - Phone: 330-483-1111 or e-mail email@example.com

-Frog Jump Festival: For more than 50 years, Valley City, Ohio has been jumping for joy when frogs take to the ring to test their leg strength in a peculiar festival that celebrates their leaping abilities.
+Frog Jump Festival in Valley City, Ohio: For more than 50 years, Valley City, Ohio has been jumping for joy when frogs take to the ring to test their leg strength in a peculiar festival that celebrates their leaping abilities.
 An estimated three thousand people, plus or minus a thousand, gather annually to partake in the fun.
 These frog-natics bring their amphibious competitors along with friends and relatives to enjoy the old fashioned day.
 More than 700 frogs are entered into the contest by toddlers, retirees and everyone in-between.
 Trophies are awarded to the winners.
 Food, beverage and souvenirs are available as well as music and games.
 Admission and parking are free, cost involved to jump a frog.

 Admission to Troy Festival of Nations is free.